Skip to content

 You can also stop test setup and remove image from another shell.

-After end of tests, images of containers are on disk.
+After the end of tests, images of containers are on disk.
 You can clean up resources with a command

-This clean up container resources.
+This cleans up container resources.

 repository type